GemOnGithub/Gem-s-WonderViewer/README.md

 # "What does Rand Color do and why does it Exist?"

 Rand Color Randomizes the color for the Ground/Walls, This option exists because some backgrounds are Considered walls, and therefore shouldn't be the same color, The colors are randomized and sometimes happen to be Similar, hence the button's Existance.

+# "The Camera is Too Slow!!"
+Hold Shift whilst moving or zooming the camera to speed it up by 2x